 This clip was excerpted from Lively Forms and Expressive Surfaces, which is available in the Ceramic Arts Shop!

+Just because a wheel makes things round doesn't mean you have to end up with something round—that's just the starting point for Mark Peters.
 In his comprehensive video, Lively Forms and Expressive Surfaces, Mark Peters leads you step-by-step through his process making pots come to life.
 Round plates become oval, round jars become square, round bowls become faceted—there's nothing that comes off Mark's wheel that doesn't get a fresh treatment or a new twist.
+And now you can save 50% on the DVD while supplies last!Watch a clip!

 To learn more about Mark Peters or see more images of his work, please visit www.pinerootpottery.com.